Azure/avdaccelerator/workload/terraform/network/readme.md

 ## AVD-Network

-Azure Virtual Desktop resources and dependent services for establishing the Azure Virtual Desktop spoke network.
+Azure Virtual Desktop resources and dependent services for establishing the Azure Virtual Desktop spoke network:

-- Azure Virtual Desktop resources:
 - Network Security group
 - New VNet and subnet
 - Peering to the hub virtual network
 - Baseline NSG
 - DNS zones for private endpoints
 - Route table

 ## Files